mohwaili/NewsApp-Example/README.md

 ## Improvements
  - Implement SSL Pinning for better security to prevent Man-in-the-middle attacks
  - Extend Unit & UI tests for the detail screen
- - Configure fastlane to build & deploy
+ - Configure fastlane to build, Test & deploy
  - Convert the Overview screen to a UICollectionView to support multi column layout (iPad)
  - Add caching for image download to prevent unnecessary calls
  - Extends NewsUIKit with fonts & styles